TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/JavaScript/ES6/Index.rst

     the TYPO3 specific details.

-RequireJS is shimmed to prefer ES6 modules if available, allowing any extension to ship ES6 modules by providing an importmap configuration in :file:`Configuration/JavaScriptModules.php` while providing full backward compatibility support for extensions that load modules via RequireJS.
+RequireJS is shimmed to prefer ES6 modules if available, allowing any extension to ship ES6 modules by providing an import map configuration in :file:`Configuration/JavaScriptModules.php` while providing full backward compatibility support for extensions that load modules via RequireJS.